Antibiotics after abscess drainage may cut fistula risk

 Summary

-This study tested whether giving antibiotics after draining a perianal abscess can prevent a painful complication called a fistula.
-It included 15 adults who had abscess surgery.
-The main goal was to see if a larger trial is possible, not to prove the treatment works.
+This study looked at whether giving antibiotics after draining a perianal abscess (a painful infection near the anus) can stop a fistula (an abnormal tunnel) from forming.
+It included 15 adults who had surgery for the abscess.
+The main goal was to see if a larger study is possible, not to prove the treatment works.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.